 - SLTs to get support for their continuing work with a family or to help their families access specialist therapy at the MPC

-Typical wait time for a charitably-funded assessment: 4 months (families from Camden, Islington, Newham); 6 months (families from elsewhere)
+Typical wait time for an NHS funded / charitably-funded assessment: 4 months (families from Camden, Islington, Newham); 6 months (families from elsewhere)

 “The therapists are extremely friendly, warm and reassuring.
 They put us and our child very much at ease.”

 “The therapists’ professionalism and expertise made the whole difference.
 We felt that we were in very experienced and safe hands.”

 “I don’t feel alone now.
 I have been listened to and honestly feel like my child will benefit going forward.”